SnapXL/SnapX/README.md

 > [!TIP]
 > Other desktop environments or Wayland compositors—such as Budgie, Cinnamon, MATE, Hyprland, and any others that implement the necessary screenshot portal—should also work, but are not officially tested.

-## Packages for testers
+## Testing

 SnapX is not yet in a usable state.
-These packages are provided for making testing easier.
+Packages are provided for making testing easier.

+See our guide here to learn [how to test](https://github.com/SnapXL/SnapX/wiki/Testing).

 SnapX is packaged on: